-This blog discusses the science behind soil aeration.
+This blog discusses the science behind soil aeration and what happens with a compacted lawn?
 You may also find our soil aeration case study and our flood management blog of interest.

 Turf roots grow in small air pockets within the soil and in a compacted soil, these air pockets disappear.
 Soil aeration is caused by mechanical manipulation and modification of the soil and one of the main limiting factors to achieving optimal turf growth is a lack of aeration.
 Soil aeration aims to achieve three things: